swcollins462/accounting-service-website/README.md

 Hosting link: https://swcollins462.github.io/accounting-service-website/

-Page design and images taken from template at canva.com.
+Page design and images taken from a template at canva.com.
 Site features a striking landing page followed by a responsive multi-column layout.
-Site uses HTML, CSS, and the Bootstrap grid system.
+Site uses HTML, CSS, a modal window, a form utilizing formspree.io, and the Bootstrap grid system.

 Future improvements could include: